VulcanJS/vulcan-docs/source/schema.md

 #### `hidden`

+Can either be a boolean or a function accepting form props as argument and returning a boolean.

 Remove the field from the form altogether.
 To populate the field manipulate the value through the context, e.g.:

 ```js